MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 # Configure a pipeline and push updates (preview)

-In this article, you'll push [Todo Application with Node.js and Azure Cosmos DB for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) template changes through GitHub Actions or Azure DevOps via Azure Developer CLI (azd).
-However, you can apply the principles you learn in this article to any of the [Azure Developer CLI templates](overview.md#azure-developer-cli-templates).
+In this article, you'll learn how to use the Azure Developer CLI (azd) to push template changes through a CI/CD pipeline such as GitHub Actions or Azure DevOps.
+For this example you'll use the [Todo Application with Node.js and Azure Cosmos DB for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) template, but you can apply the principles you learn in this article to any of the [Azure Developer CLI templates](overview.md#azure-developer-cli-templates).

 ## Prerequisites